Jenny Jang Logo

 Reviving Windows Phone's Metro UI for an Engineering Firm

 Department of Approvals is an engineering firm specializing in MEP Engineering and Energy Benchmarking services.
-They are looking for a flexible website that allows them to showcase their numerous projects across New York City.
-They approached me with their original website, and a clear outline in website architecture and the specifics of how they wanted it redone - in the style of Windows Phone's Metro UI system.
+They wanted a sleek, content-centric website on which to showcase the numerous projects they'd tackled across New York City—and in a specific style: that of Windows Phone's Metro UI system.

 Branding